zineos/aimet/Docs/overview/install/index.rst

 ====================

-Install the latest version of AIMET for supported framework and compute platforms including ONNX, PyTorch and TensorFlow from the .whl files hosted at https://github.com/quic/aimet/releases.
+Install the latest version of AIMET for supported framework and compute platforms including ONNX and PyTorch from the .whl files hosted at https://github.com/quic/aimet/releases.

 Prerequisites
 -------------